Just what’s going on in the world today?

 I myself have never watched movies like Schindler’s List as it would be too harrowing for me.

-But Arvind, I do recommend for you to watch The Pianist, which is about a Polish Jewish musician who struggles to survive the destruction of the Warsaw ghetto of World War II.
+But Arvind, I do recommend you watch The Pianist, which is about a Polish Jewish musician who struggles to survive the destruction of the Warsaw ghetto of World War II.

 “No one is born hating another person because of the colour of his skin, or his background, or his religion“.
 Nelson Mandela